Fluffy-Owl/DHCP-Spoofing-Snooping-Lab/README.md

 *Ref 2: Configuring the Company's(legitimate) DHCP server.
 Do remember to save and click the 'on' bullet to turn on the service.*

-2. Configure the rogue DHCP serveras shown below.
+2. Configure the rogue DHCP server as shown below.

 ![photo_2024-08-27_03-14-59](https://github.com/user-attachments/assets/1c4919f3-debb-4853-9b05-e6a65ab2f6d5)